DS DS 3 CROSSBACK Review & Prices

 The DS 3 Crossback turn heads and has an interior that’ll impress.
-However, the interior’s layout takes some getting used to and alternative small SUVs are more practical.
+However, plenty of alternatives are more intuitive to use, bigger inside and come with larger boots

 What's not so good

 Find out more about the DS DS 3 CROSSBACK